 While it is not our goal to manipulate you or guilt you into making any decisions, as Christians we are called to share the Good News with everyone, and it is our desire for you to join the Body of Christ.
 Because of this desire, there will be an invitation to align yourself with Christ in baptism after the sermon is over.
 This time, however is more than just a time for baptisms.
 Our elders and ministry staff will be present in the front of the auditorium after the sermon and in Wes’ office (located off the main foyer) after the service for any need you might have.
 They will be available to hear concerns that have been laid upon your heart, to pray with you if you are struggling, and to rejoice with you if you are rejoicing.
 If someone does come forward to be baptized, they will be baptized by immersion for the forgiveness of their sins according to the scriptures (Acts 2:38, 8:35-39; Romans 6:3-4; Colossians 2:12).
 Most importantly, this is not a time to feel pressured.
 You will by no means be expected to come forward or to identify yourself in any way that makes you uncomfortable.

-A short devotional will be offered by a member of our congregation, reminding us of the importance of Christ’s sacrifice, followed by a prayer and the passing of plates of unleavened bread, symbolizing the body of Christ, offered on the cross for our sins.
-As the trays are passed, each participating individual will break off a piece and eat it, remembering the words of Jesus, “Take, eat; this is my body” (Matthew 26:26).
+A short devotional will be offered by a member of our congregation, reminding us of the importance of Christ’s sacrifice, followed by a prayer and the eating of the unleavened bread, symbolizing the body of Christ, offered on the cross for our sins.
+As each participating individual eats the bread, they do so in obedience to Jesus’ words, “Take, eat; this is my body” (Matthew 26:26).

 After a few more comments, a prayer will be offered for the cup, which symbolizes the blood of Christ.
-Each participating individual will take a cup and drink it, remembering Jesus’ words, “Drink of it, all of you, for this is my blood of the covenant, which is poured out for many for the forgiveness of sins” (Matthew 26:27-28).
+Each participating individual will take their cup and drink it, remembering Jesus’ words, “Drink of it, all of you, for this is my blood of the covenant, which is poured out for many for the forgiveness of sins” (Matthew 26:27-28).